neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 - In complete mode, all records ever produced by the stateful operator are (re-)emitted

 [^1]:
-    Technically, streaming aggregation operator releases all the windows that have changed since the last _trigger_, not the last micro-batch.
+    Technically, streaming aggregation operator emits all the windows that have changed since the last _trigger_, not the last micro-batch.
 With the Available Now trigger, there could be multiple micro-batches in one trigger, so this distinction only makes sense for the Available Now trigger.
 Practically, you don't have to worry about this.

 ## Choosing the output mode for your pipeline type

 Choosing append or update mode:

-- If you're using only stateless operators, output mode doesn't really matter for you: you can stick with the default of append mode.
-In stateless pipelines, an individual record doesn't depend on any other record, so an releaseted row can never change, so update mode behaves the same way as append mode.
+- If you're using only stateless operators in your pipeline, use the default of append mode.
+In stateless pipelines, an individual record doesn't depend on any other record, so an emitted row can never change, so update mode behaves the same way as append mode.

-- If you have stateful operators, see the following considerations.
+- If you have stateful operators in your pipeline, see the following considerations.

 ### Consider application semantics